Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 This test project uses Playwright with NUnit.
 NUnit was chosen since there is already an helpful playwright helper package for NUnit.

+Below you will find instructions on how to use Playwright.
+This assumes you will be using the command line and that you will be positioned in the root of the E2E tests project.

 ## Install
-- Build the project
+- Build the project, either by using the dotnet build command or Visual Studio.
-- Execute the playwright powershell script to install necessary dependencies (browser dependencies), i.e: `powershell .\bin\Debug\net7.0\playwright.ps1 install`
+- Execute the playwright powershell script to install necessary dependencies (browser dependencies, etc...), i.e: `powershell .\bin\Debug\net7.0\playwright.ps1 install`

 ## Record / Implement new tests
-- To start a record session to generate c# test code (A browser session & Playwright Inspector should be opened automatically) : `powershell .\bin\Debug\net7.0\playwright.ps1 install`
+To start a record session to generate c# test code (A browser session & Playwright Inspector should be opened automatically) :
+- `powershell .\bin\Debug\net7.0\playwright.ps1 codegen http://localhost:14696`
+- In the Playwright Inspector, please select .NET C# NUnit as the target library to generate the appropriate code.

+Please note that:
+- the testing demo is **BasicTestApp.Client** and you should run it in order to generate tests.
+- you should make it so your new PageTest inherits from **BlazorPageTest**.
+- you should navigate by using the provided **RootUri**, `await Page.GotoAsync( RootUri.AbsoluteUri );`

 ## Debugging